|

 special reader.
 It is used as

-the seed for the key generator.
-This part was later reused in the
+the seed for the Tarolex key generator.

 that the machine ever existed.
 The images below show the various development